Water Quality Report

 Testing and Reporting

 Rochester Public Utilities checks and monitors each well on a daily basis.
-Pumpage from each well is tracked and logged, and chemical treatment levels are tracked and logged.
+Pumpage from each well is tracked and logged, as well as chemical treatment levels.
 Water samples are tested in accordance with Minnesota Department of Health (MDH) regulations and requirements to ensure compliance with all drinking water regulations in the Safe Drinking Water Act (SDWA).

 Water Treatment